2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 By the end of this chapter, you will be able to:

-• Outline the process of a frequentist classical-based hypothesis testing to solve inferential inquiries in regression modelling.
+- Outline the process of a frequentist classical-based hypothesis testing to solve general inferential inquiries.

 Imagine you are an undergraduate engineering student.
 Moreover, last term, you just took and passed your first course in probability and statistics (inference included!) in an industrial engineering context.
 Moreover, as it could happen while taking an introductory course in probability and statistics, you used to feel quite overwhelmed by the large amount of jargon and formulas one had to grasp and use regularly for primary engineering fields such as quality control in a manufacturing facility.
 Population parameters, hypothesis testing, tests statistics, significance level, \(p\)-values, and confidence intervals (do not worry, our statistical/machine learning scheme will come in later in this review) were appearing here and there!
 And to your frustration, you could never find a statistical connection between all these inferential tools!
 Instead, you relied on mechanistic procedures when solving assignments or exam problems.